sfn-git/clean-playlist-2/readme.md

 ## Requirements
 - A domain name and the ability to serve the application using HTTPs.
 This is due to stricter requirements from Spotify's API.
 I have not yet tested local ips to the point of creating documentation for it but I will add that in the future.
 - Spotify account with some playlists added.
 The playlist do not need to be your but you need to add them to your library.
-- Spotify Developer Account Setup (Updated December 25th, 2025)
+- Spotify Developer Account Setup
     - Go to https://developer.spotify.com/ and login with your Spotify account
     - After logging in, navigate to https://developer.spotify.com/dashboard
     - Click "Create app"